 Coordinated by Institut Mérieux, the ADNA program brings together four key players:

-Other partners contribute their expertise, including the French Atomic Energy Commission (CEA), the French National Scientific Research Center (CNRS), the Lyon University Hospitals (HCL), STMicroelectronics, and Claude Bernard University in Lyon (UCBL).
+Other partners contribute their expertise, including the French Atomic Energy Commission (CEA), the French National Scientific Research Center (CNRS), the University Teaching Hospitals (CHU) of Lyon (Hospices Civils de Lyon), STMicroelectronics and Claude Bernard University in Lyon (UCBL).